mcdeoliveira/pyctrl/doc/advanced.rst

 Extending :py:class:`ctrl.block.BufferBlock`
 --------------------------------------------

-The class :py:class:`ctrl.block.BufferBlock` defines an internal attribute :py:obj:`buffer` and special methods :py:meth:`ctrl.block.BufferBlock.buffer_read` and :py:meth:`ctrl.block.BufferBlock.buffer_write`.
+The class :py:class:`ctrl.block.BufferBlock` has several features that can facilitate the implementation of blocks.
+First,: py:meth:`ctrl.block.BufferBlock.buffer_read` and :py:meth:`ctrl.block.BufferBlock.buffer_write` work with a an internal attribute :py:obj:`buffer`, which can be used to carry values from :py:meth:`ctrl.block.BufferBlock.buffer_write` to :py:meth:`ctrl.block.BufferBlock.buffer_read`.
+Second, it support *multiplexing* and *demultiplexing* of inputs.
+You will learn about that later.

 .. literalinclude:: ../python/ctrl/block/__init__.py